8

 – Bob Jones

-Nov 7, 2011 at 6:26
+Commented Nov 7, 2011 at 6:26

 • It was Jesus speaking at that point, not one of the disciples.
 And the author of the paper you linked seems to be making the point that the authors of scripture were only permitted by God to use whatever sensus plenior He had previously placed there.
 In other words, it still doesn't imply that every passage has dual meaning or that there are other senses still waiting to be discovered.
 See his statement on page 9: "Since hermeneutics is a human discipline, gleaning that second sense is an impossibility in an examination of the OT source of the citation."
-Nov 7, 2011 at 11:51
+Commented Nov 7, 2011 at 11:51

 • And on page 10, "Johnson goes a step further and advocates that modern interpreters reproduce the exegetical methodology of the NT writers in their handling of the OT.
 That means going beyond the literal meaning of the OT to discover sensus plenior meanings of OT passages in addition to the ones divulged in the NT.
 That is another distinction between his approach and the ISPA approach which would emphasize the unique prerogative of NT writers to employ charismatic exegesis, and would insist that no one today possesses that same prophetic gift."
-Nov 7, 2011 at 11:55
+Commented Nov 7, 2011 at 11:55

 • 1